Men’s Ties: Are They Going Out of Style?

 While some argue that ties are becoming obsolete, statistics reveal a more nuanced picture.
 Many workplaces are adopting relaxed dress codes, leading to a decline in tie usage.
 However, ties remain a significant part of formal attire in various professions, such as law and business consultancy.

-Selecting the right tie is more than just a matter of picking a color or pattern; it involves a thoughtful consideration of several factors that can dramatically impact your overall appearance.
+Selecting the right tie is more than just a matter of picking a colour or pattern; it involves thoughtful consideration of several factors that can dramatically impact your overall appearance.

 Body Type and Face Shape